andrey-zherikov/argparse/README.md

 ### Associative array

-If an argument is bound to an associative array, a string of the form "name=value" is expected as the next entry in command line, or right within the option separated with an "=" sign:
+If an argument is bound to an associative array, a string of the form “name=value” is expected as the next entry in command line, or right within the option separated with an “=” sign:

 ```d
 struct T